 For the third time in nearly three years, a Chrysler 200 was offered for my review.
 Notably, the two previous editions were the next to the top-of-the-line 200S, powered by an available 3.6-liter, V-6 engine and all-wheel drive.
 This time around it was a top-of-the-line 2016 Chrysler 200C, powered by a 2.4-liter, four-cylinder engine and paired with a 9-speed automatic transmission.
 Like the 200S, the 200C offers standard front-wheel drive and available all-wheel drive.

 From bumper to bumper, the Chrysler 200 offers a sleek design, representing a vast improvement over the previous generation 200, what was originally known as the Chrysler Sebring until a 2011 update and name change.

 The 200C’s frontal presentation includes a narrow upper grille and a larger lower grille with chrome trim bedecking both.
 Sleek wraparound headlamps are punctuated by stylish LED lights.
 The lower grille is honed in by LED fog lamps.

-The 200C’s profile features a sloping roof line, an even belt line, and a greenhouse trimmed in chrome.
-A distinct upper character line, lower body sculpting, wheel well reflectors, and alloy wheels emphasizes the premium countenance for this sedan.
+The 200C’s profile features a sloping roofline, an even beltline, and a greenhouse trimmed in chrome.
+A distinct upper character line, lower body sculpting, wheel well reflectors, and alloy wheels emphasize the premium countenance for this sedan.